Charles Fourier

 François Marie Charles Fourier (/ˈfʊrieɪ, -iər/; /fr/; 7 April 1772 – 10 October 1837) was a French philosopher, an influential early socialist thinker, and one of the founders of utopian socialism.
 Some of his views, held to be radical in his lifetime, have become mainstream in modern society.
 For instance, Fourier is credited with having originated the word feminism in 1837.

-Fourier's social views and proposals inspired a whole movement of intentional communities.
+Fourier's social views and proposals inspired a movement of intentional communities.
 Among them in the United States were the community of Utopia, Ohio; La Reunion near present-day Dallas, Texas; Lake Zurich, Illinois; the North American Phalanx in Red Bank, New Jersey; Brook Farm in West Roxbury, Massachusetts; the Community Place and Sodus Bay Phalanx in New York State; Silkville, Kansas, and several others.
 In Guise, France, he influenced the Familistery of Guise.
 Fourier later inspired a diverse array of revolutionary thinkers and writers.

 Life

 François Marie Charles Fourier was born in Besançon, France, on 7 April 1772.
 The son of a small businessman, Fourier was more interested in architecture than in his father's trade.
-He wanted to become an engineer, but the local military engineering school accepted only sons of noblemen.
+Teaching himself, he became a master of musical theory; his greatest interest as a boy was geography, in pursuit of which he sought entry to the École du génie militaire de Mézières even though it enrolled only sons of noblemen.
 Fourier later said he was grateful that he did not pursue engineering because it would have taken too much time away from his efforts to help humanity.

 When his father died in 1781, Fourier received two-fifths of his father's estate, valued at more than 200,000 francs.
 This enabled Fourier to travel throughout Europe at his leisure.
 In 1791 he moved from Besançon to Lyon, where he was employed by the merchant M. Bousquet.
 Fourier's travels also brought him to Paris, where he worked as the head of the Office of Statistics for a few months.
 From 1791 to 1816 Fourier was employed in Paris, Rouen, Lyon, Marseille, and Bordeaux.
 As a traveling salesman and correspondence clerk, his research and thought was time-limited: he complained of "serving the knavery of merchants" and the stupefaction of "deceitful and degrading duties".

 He began writing.
 His first book was published in 1808 but sold few copies.
 After six years, it fell into the hands of Monsieur Just Muiron, who eventually became Fourier's patron.
 Fourier produced most of his writings between 1816 and 1821.
 In 1822, he tried to sell his books again but with no success.

 Fourier died in Paris in 1837.